Xbox Cloud Gaming: Other devices

 Alongside the iOS browser-based version, browser-based Xbox Cloud Gaming through supported browsers in Windows 10 computers was added for Xbox Game Pass subscribers on June 28, 2021.
 Invite-only beta testing launched alongside the iOS beta test on April 20, 2021.
 Spencer has also stated that Microsoft is working to bring the service to smart TVs and streaming sticks, though a challenge here is assuring minimal latency between the television and the controller.
 Microsoft confirmed in May 2022 that a streaming device was in development under the codename Keystone.
-However, by November 2022, Spencer stated that they had ceased development of this device, as it was too costly compared to the Xbox Series S price and surpassing the $99-$129 price range they had envisioned.
+However, by November 2022, Spencer stated that they had ceased development of this device, as it was too costly compared to the Xbox Series S, and surpassed the $99-$129 price range they had envisioned.

 In July 2022, Xbox Cloud Gaming was launched on select Samsung Smart TVs and Smart Monitors via the Xbox app, with support for Bluetooth controllers.
 Microsoft said that other smart TV brands were being evaluated for the Xbox app for smart TVs.
+The service was also added to Meta Quest VR headsets in December 2023 via a beta version of the Xbox Cloud Gaming app.
+In June 2024, it was announced that Microsoft had partnered with Amazon to bring Xbox Cloud Gaming to Fire TV devices through the Xbox TV app.